 - Have earned a minimum of 3.0 GPA (on a 4.0 scale) on all graduate work as verified by official transcripts

 - Hold, or be eligible for, a professional counseling license in their state of residence.

-- All applicants must complete the degree-seeking application process and participate in an admissions interview.
+- Complete the degree-seeking application and participate in an admissions interview.

 - Have completed a one-year clinical experience, which may have been completed before or during the master’s program.